ZuniSoft/Trolls-Godot/README.md

 3. No limit on switched doors
 4. No limit on portal doors
 5. No limit on springs
+6. No limit on breakable tiles
-6. No locked doors w/ rooms
+7. No locked doors w/ rooms
-7. Maximum of one key
+8. Maximum of one key
-8. Maximum of five mystery boxes
+9. Maximum of five mystery boxes
-9. Maximum of one heart
+10. Maximum of one heart
-10. Maximum of one fireball
+11. Maximum of one fireball

 ### Items of Note
 1. Remember that running the scene directly messes up screen transitions.
 No previous scene to remove